TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/04-Module_1-Lecture 3-What_platforms_are_used.md

 > - Mapping forests on a continental scale.
 >   - Daily monitoring fence conditions on a farm.
 >   - Monitoring an actively burning forest fire that covers about 50ha.
->   - Seasonal monitoring of crop growth and condition in large scale agriculture..
+>   - Seasonal monitoring of crop growth and condition in large scale agriculture.
 >
 > > ## Solution
 > >